The Canada Stock Exchange (CSE) is an attractive option for mature cannabis companies looking to grow.

 With simplified reporting requirements, a progressive approach to the cannabis industry, and no mandatory sponsorship requirements, the barriers to entering this stock exchange are low enough that US cannabis companies should seriously consider taking their operation public across the border.

-There are many reasons why you might wish to take your company public.
+There are many reasons why you might wish to take your company public on CSE.

 By raising capital, many companies are able to: